 - Meet with the Open Education Initiative team three times to develop a project plan and timeline and to check-in on progress and project support needs

-- Complete two workshops about open educational resources (one hour each) by the end of summer 2020
+- Complete three workshops about open educational resources (one hour each) by the end of summer 2020

 - Implement open educational resources in a course taught in fall 2020, winter or spring 2021

 - Participate in evaluation of the course and the impact of OER